Rugal/rugal.github.com/_posts/2015/2015-11-01-oracle-glossary.md

 ##Automatic workload repository
 The Automatic Workload Repository ([AWR](https://docs.oracle.com/cd/E11882_01/server.112/e41573/autostat.htm#PFGRF02601)) collects, processes, and maintains performance statistics for problem detection and self-tuning purposes.
+New feature of 10G, similar to `statpack` but even simpler.
+Store last 7 days information in `sys` and `sysaux` tablespace.

 ##Automatic Database Diagnostic Monitor
 The Automatic Database Diagnostic Monitor ([ADDM](https://docs.oracle.com/cd/B19306_01/server.102/b14211/diagnsis.htm#i37241)) provides a holistic tuning solution.
 ADDM analysis can be performed over any time period defined by a pair of AWR snapshots taken on a particular instance.
 Analysis is performed top down, first identifying symptoms and then refining them to reach the root causes of performance problems.
+Provision SQL tunning, index creation, gathering of statistics recommendation.

 ##Active Session History
 To capture a detailed history of database activity, Oracle Database samples active sessions each second with the Active Session History ([ASH](https://docs.oracle.com/cd/E11882_01/server.112/e10822/tdppt_transient.htm#TDPPT065)) sampler.
 AWR snapshot processing collects the sampled data into memory and writes it to persistent storage.
 ASH is an integral part of the Oracle Database self-management framework and is extremely useful for diagnosing performance problems.
+Based on `v$session`, sampling ever second.

 -----------------